clcollins/working-with-kubernetes-secrets-and-configmaps/README.md

 Note the `Data` field contains the key we set in the YAML: `password`.
 The value assigned to that key is the password we created, but it is not shown in the output.
 Instead, the size of the value is shown in its place - in this case 16 bytes.

-You can also use `kubectl edit secret <secretname>` to view and edit the secret.
+The `kubectl edit secret <secretname>` command can also be used to view and edit the secret.
 Editing the secret we created shows something like:

 ```
 # Please edit the object below.
 Lines beginning with a '#' will be ignored,